RennanRbs/pokedex2.0/README.md

 ## License

-This project is licensed by Rennan Rebouças License.
+This project is for free use.